hujhax/austin-improv-wiki/Performers/Sam Schak.md

 **Sam Schak** is an improviser living and performing in Austin, Texas.

 ## History
-Sam began her improv career as a student at [[The Institution Theater]].
+Sam began her improv career as a student at [[Theatres/The Institution Theater|The Institution Theater]].

 In the sketch show [[Shows/Fuck It's Hot|Fuck It's Hot]] at the Institution Theater, she played the "I Love You So Much" sign from Jo's Coffee on South Congress in Austin.
 Soon after she was cast in the show [[Shows/I Love You So Much|I Love You So Much]].